 Fall Colors on the Coconino

 By October each year, colors are usually in full splendor on the Coconino National Forest.
 Many of the trees in the higher elevations near Flagstaff are reach their prime in early October, but views are still beautiful throughout the season.
 The maples on the Mogollon Rim District are worth the visit, and the deciduous trees in Oak Creek Canyon and the Sedona area are spectacular.
-Don't forget to check out pictures on our Fall Colors set on Flickr!
+Don't forget to check out pictures on our Fall Colors album on Flickr including a few from the 2014 season already!

 Flagstaff Ranger District: